marek-guran/cpuminer-arm/README.md

 ```bash
 ./minerd- -o stratum+tcp://pepeguild.com:3333 -u email.or-wallet-or-worker_name -p anything -t 1
 ```
-If you dont specify -t, it will use all CPU threads and if it wont start, try running it with sudo
+If you dont specify -t, it will use all CPU threads and if it wont start, try running it with sudo.
+You can start it later by clicking sessions section in app.
 #### Tested devices and their configurations
 TBA - based on your feedback
 ##### Based on